wedaly/local-news/README.md

 # Known Issues

 Pasting directly to the terminal (e.g. middle-click in X-Windows) will sometimes truncate the pasted text.
-This is due to an [bug in the underlying TUI library](https://github.com/gdamore/tcell/issues/200).
+This is due to a [bug in the underlying TUI library](https://github.com/gdamore/tcell/issues/200).
 As a workaround, you can use "Ctrl-v" to paste directly.
 Note that this requires the terminal to send the ctrl-v command to the application, which some terminals don't support.